ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

   ```
   (print working directory)

-2. Fro watching all files in the present folder:
+2. For watching all files in the present folder:
   ```bash
   ~$ ls
   ```
   (list).
 If instead we use the command `ls -l` (that means `ls` with extra option `-l`)
-  more details will be shown, as owner, persmissions, file dimension, etc.
+  more details will be shown, as owner, permissions, file dimension, etc.

 3. For creating a folder:
   ```bash